GAGGIUINO/gaggiuino.github.io/docs/gcp/gaggia-classic-pro-new-classic.md

 !>**Make sure this component is well insulated and enclosed.
 You do not want to touch it or let it make contact with anything whilst the machine is on!**

-?>Refer to the [3.2.7 Component Wiring](#_327-robotdyn-dimmer) section on wiring to the arduino.
+?>Refer to the [Component Wiring](#robotdyn-dimmer-wiring) section on wiring to the arduino.
-### 2.2.2 Pressure Transducer
+### Pressure Transducer
 The pressure sensor will be tapping into the orange braided hose connecting the pump outlet and the boiler inlet.

+>[!Note]
-!>**There is no need to take off your original saeco hose.**
+> 1. There is no need to take off your original saeco hose.
+> 2. Do this with the boiler half way out for easy access.
+> 3. You can warm up the ends of the hose or use water based lubricant to ease onto barb fittings.
+> 4. If you use teflon tape only use maximum two turns but it is generally not recommended.

-Splice into it from the centre and add the T fitting with clamps.
-Add the additional/new hose to the free T end with clamps and to the other side, the fitting with clamps and tighten the pressure sensor on to it with teflon tape.
+- Splice into the braided original saeco hose from the centre and add the T fitting.
+- Makes sure to add clamps to each end where there is a barb.
+- Add the additional/new hose to the free T end.
+- Put the o-ring inside the 1/4" fiting.
+- Tighten the fitting to the pressure sensor (see below note).
+- Tighten clamps.

-It's advisable after making the connections and just before connecting the transducer itself turn on the machine and while cold engage the pump to fill the transducer hose with water as well, leaving a lot of air in the system might play funny with the readings.
+?> It's advisable after making the connections and just before connecting the transducer itself turn on the machine and while cold engage the pump to fill the transducer hose with water as well, leaving a lot of air in the system might play funny with the readings.

-?> **Try to keep the sensor itself away from HV lines and also the pump itself.
+!> **Try to keep the sensor itself away from HV lines and also the pump itself.
 Additionally it is recommended to use the full length of the new hose to connect to the pressure sensor.
 These things will help reduce noise.**

 ![image](https://user-images.githubusercontent.com/53577819/210058187-e04d976e-cc38-43f1-90fd-3a380e603ef7.png ':size=500')